 Division 6 — Disciplinary matters

-[Heading inserted by No. 38 of 2011 s.
+[Heading inserted: No. 38 of 2011 s.
 15.]

 25. Suspending licence on ground of unacceptable risk

 (1) The CEO may, by written notice given to the licensee, suspend a licence if the CEO considers that there are reasonable grounds for believing that the continued provision of the child care service to which the licence relates would constitute an unacceptable risk to the wellbeing of the children for whom the service is provided.